What is a Tooth Extraction?

 When an accident, like a car collision, happens and a tooth suffers severe dental damage and cannot be saved, a tooth extraction may be required.

 Wisdom Teeth Extractions

-Wisdom tooth extractions in Peterborough, Ontario
+Extractions for Wisdom Tooth in Peterborough, Ontario

-Wisdom teeth are generally the last four teeth to erupt, making their grand entrance between ages 17 and 25.
+These teeth are generally the last four teeth to erupt, making their grand entrance between ages 17 and 25.
 When they come through correctly, healthy wisdom teeth can help you chew.
 It’s normal to feel a little discomfort when your wisdom teeth appear, but if you have pain, see your dentist immediately.